Cushychicken/cushychicken.github.io/_posts/2015-08-05-nand-pt5-how-nand-breaks.md

 For a more complete overview of how NAND breaks, I would recommend the following presentation, ["The Inconvenient Truths of NAND Flash"](/assets/cooke_inconvenient_truths.pdf), written by Jim Cooke from Micron Technology.
 It's an excellent summary of NAND failure modes, as well as a small preview into our next post.

-(**_Edit:_** A few people on HN were kind enough to point out that the "Inconvenient Truths" link was broken; I dug up a local copy and uploaded it to this site since I couldn't find one floating around on the web!
-Let me know if the link is broken.)